refractionPOINT/lce_doc/docs/infrastructure-service.md

 ## Interacting
 All interaction with this service mimicks the [CLI tool](https://github.com/refractionPOINT/python-limacharlie/#configs-1).

+Receiving feedback from the service (as to what modifications to the Org were required) requires using the `is_async: false` parameter (to receive the feedback synchronously).

+For security reasons, this service does not have the permissions to operate directly on your Org (therefore elliminating the possibility of a user leveraging the service to elevate its access).
+This means the requester _must_ supply a `jwt: YOUR_JWT_VALUE` parameter which provides the required permissions for the operations requested.

 ## REST

 The REST interface mimicks the [CLI tool](https://github.com/refractionPOINT/python-limacharlie/#configs-1).
 Here is its usage information: